 The first thing you have to consider when beginning to study for the LSAT is different from other assessment tests you’ve taken in the past.
 You have to train your brain to think specifically like a lawyer.
 You are not simply memorizing math formulas and random vocabulary.
-The LSAT is not hard but requires a lot of thinking and reading, so your approach to a study schedule has to be a bit different.
+The LSAT is not hard but requires a lot of thinking and reading, so your approach to a study schedule has to be different.

 Set A Schedule

-If you give yourself six months of study time, you should now dedicate a time of your day of when to study.
+If you give yourself six months of study time, you should now dedicate your day of when to study.
 It has to be a time that you know you can commit to consistently.
 Test-takers should schedule at least 10-15 hours a week to study the LSAT prep books.
-Of course, everyone’s lives are different, so that would depend on if you are a full-time student or someone who works full time.
+Of course, everyone’s lives are different, so that would depend on a full-time student or someone who works full time.
 However, you set up your schedule, leave yourself time to work through some practice tests.

-Scheduling practice tests at least once a week in your study time is a crucial study technique because it will give you an idea of how long it will take you to complete the whole tests.
+Scheduling practice tests at least once a week in your study time is a crucial study technique because it will give you an idea of how long it will take you to complete the whole test.
 The practice tests help you figure out which area you struggle with the most and should spend more time studying.
-You can even take practice tests for one specific section if you feel that would be your weaker area.
+You can even take practice tests for one specific section if you feel your weaker area.

 Don’t Waste Time